Skip to main content

 • Culture

 Methods of assessment: There will be three internal exams.
-These will assess the skills of reading and writing.
+These will assess the skills of reading, listening and writing.

 The Cambridge examination is in October/November.
 The speaking assessment is internally-assessed and will take place near the start of Term 4.
 There are three papers in total: